 In addition, before the Combination Transactions may be completed, various approvals and declarations of non-objection must be obtained from certain regulatory and governmental authorities as described in "The Combination Transactions-Regulatory Clearances Required for the Combination Transactions" beginning on page 119.
 These regulatory and governmental entities may impose conditions on the granting of such approvals.
 Such conditions and the process of obtaining regulatory approvals could have the effect of delaying completion of the Combination Transactions or of imposing additional costs or limitations on the combined company following the completion of the Combination Transactions.
-The regulatory approvals may not be received at all, may not be received in a timely fashion, or may contain conditions on the complete the Combination Transactions are conditioned on the receipt of certain regulatory approvals or waiver by the other party of such condition.
-See the sections entitled "The Combination Transactions-Regulatory approvals or waiver by the other party of such condition.
+The regulatory approvals may not be received at all, may not be received in a timely fashion, or may contain conditions on the completion of the Combination Transactions.
+In addition, the respective obligations of Starwood and Marriott to complete the Combination Transactions are conditioned on the receipt of certain regulatory approvals or waiver by the other party of such condition.
 See the sections entitled "The Combination Transactions-Regulatory Clearances Required for the Combination Transactions" beginning on page 119 and "The Merger Agreement-Conditions to Completion of the Combination Transactions" beginning on page 137.